 Let’s say a customer is looking for a new pair of shoes and needs a low-cost option that meets their basic requirements for style and comfort.

-They expects they purchase are comfoto beble, stylish, and priced afaffordabley also expect the shoes to be durable enough to last a reasonable amount of time.
+They expect the shoes they purchase to be comfortable, stylish, and affordable.
+They also expect the shoes to be durable enough to last a reasonable amount of time.

 If they purchase shoes that meet or exceed their expectations, they are likely to be satisfied.
-For example, if they buy a pair of comfortable, stylish, and affordable shoes, and they hold up well over time, they are likely to be satisfied with their purchase.
+For example, if they buy a pair of comfortable, stylish, and affordable shoes that hold up well over time, they are likely to be satisfied with their purchase.

 Most companies plan their policies to deal with customers’ expectations and satisfaction.
 However, it is a demanding task as expectations are independent, and getting to know them would be challenging.
 Even then, the company’s policy is derived from customers’ expectations as they want the best to be delivered and gain loyal customers for their future growth.
 For many corporations, customer relations are separate departments that deal merely with criticism and customer feedback.
 As a result, many corporations boost customer satisfaction and keep their current customers intact rather than investing time and money to chase potential customers.
 Loyalty is essential when it comes to measuring customer satisfaction.